danilomartinss/Dev-technical-test/README.md

 ## NOTE

- This is a pseudocode which still need adaptation to ensure efficient performance.
+ This is a pseudocode which still need adaptation to ensure efficient performance and reproducibility.